tourhunter-com/help-tourhunter-com/CONTRIBUTING.md

 4. Add images or gif-animations ([Documentation on images](https://jekyllrb.com/docs/posts/#including-images-and-resources)).
 There should not be unnecessary actions and movements of the mouse in the image (gif-animation), only what relates to the explanation.
 All images and gif-animations shoul be in high resolution.

+5. The format of images must be png or jpeg.
+The width of the images and gif-animations should not exceed 750 px.

 ### Category
 1. Add name and description into `_data/categories.yml`